philipp-winterle/crittr/README.md

 });
 ```

-Due to the fact, that Crittr is returning a **Promise<String>** you can also use async/await syntax to handle the result.
+Due to the fact, that crittr is returning a **Promise<String>** you can also use async/await syntax to handle the result.
 ```javascript
 ( async () => {
     const Crittr = require('crittr');